-Some things with their paycheck might lead them to believe they have a payment problem, but their pay is actually accurate.
+Some things with the paycheck might lead youth to believe they have a payment problem, but their pay is accurate.
 Some common things that can cause confusion are:

-• Forgetting about a holiday.
+- Forgetting about a holiday.
 Participants will not be paid for holidays.
-Refer to the 2O24 Pay Dates table above.
-This will let you know when a pay week will result in being paid 6 hours instead of 8 hrs.

-- Forgetting about taxes.
-All participants will have taxes withheld even if they file EXEMPT. - Forgetting about days they were absent or forgetting to sign in and out each day, participants will only be paid for the hours they worked. - Forgetting pay for the most recent two weeks worked, please refer to the pay schedule to identify which weeks are included for each payday.
+Refer to the above 2025 Pay Dates table.
+Youth are only paid up to six (6) hours for weeks that include a holiday. - Forgetting about taxes.
+All participants will have taxes withheld even if they file EXEMPT. - Forgetting about days they were absent or forgetting to sign in and out each day.
+Participants will only be paid for the hours they work. - Forgetting pay for the most recent two weeks worked, please refer to the pay schedule to identify which weeks are included for each payday.